-We can now discard the data from all subitem separators, but the most likely subitem separator, determined by the highest subitem separator score.
+We can now determine the most likely subitem separator by the highest subitem separator score.

 This leaves us with a separator for each column.
 However, CompleteSearch only supports a single subitem separator for the entire file.
 We will deal with this problem in chapter 3, where we will unify the separator and decide if and in which columns the subitem separator is actually applied.
+For this reason, we also cache the data from all the other subitem separators, as the unified subitem might ultimately be different and this will save us from rerunning the Analyser to gather the data for a different subitem separator.